bisterix-studio/parley/docs/latest/getting-started/register-action.md

 	return OK
 ```

-1. Open up the `ParleyStores` dock in the Godot Editor and click `Add Action`.
+2. Open up the `ParleyStores` dock in the Godot Editor and open the `Action`
+   tab.
+3. Click `Add Action`.
-2. Give your new action an ID.
+4. Give your new action an ID.
 In our example, we use: `main:advance_time`.
-3. Give your new action a name.
+5. Give your new action a name.
 In our example, we use: `Advance Time`.
-4. Link your created action script with the Action using the resource inspector
+6. Link your created action script with the Action using the resource inspector
    (labelled `Ref`).

 > [tip]: You can use the resource editors in `ParleyStores` to quickly navigate
 > to the relevant resource for editing.
 You can also add resources using the
 > resource editor dropdown field instead of dragging.

-5. You should now see that the Action is available in the Action node dropdown
+7. You should now see that the Action is available in the Action node dropdown
    options.
 Select `Advance Time` in the options to associate it with the
    selected Action Node.
-6. Test out your new Action within the Dialogue Sequence by clicking the Test
+8. Test out your new Action within the Dialogue Sequence by clicking the Test
    Dialogue Sequence from start button.